Mashiro-jz/Daily_Improver/README.md

 ## daily_helper - description

 Daily_helper is a simple application that contains 3 zones: habit_tracker, to-do list and replay zone.
+I decided to make that application in parts.
+First I will make a habit tracker, then To-do list e.t.c.

 # Habit tracker - zone 1